 Make a difference in the real world.

-Applications are now open for Spring Term
+Applications are now open for Spring Term 2024

-Classes start: April 13th
+Classes start: April 15

-The MA in Applied Educational Psychology is a degree program for educators, psychologists, and other professionals in education who are seeking to work with children, adolescents, families, and schools.
+The MA in Applied Child and Adolescent Psychology is a degree program for educators, psychologists, and other professionals in education who are seeking to work with children, adolescents, families, and schools.
 The program focuses on the development of specialized knowledge and skills that prepare candidates to conduct assessment, prevention, and interventions for students’ psychological and learning difficulties.
 The program equips candidates from a variety of backgrounds with the specialist knowledge and skills required to help children and youth succeed academically, socially, behaviorally, and emotionally, and to serve as positive agents of change in challenging environments.
 This is achieved through an integrated curriculum of academic theory, skills development, and practical experiences in the form of a supervised practicum at appropriate professional settings.

-- Duration: One year (full-time) or up to three years (part-time).
+• Duration: One year (full-time) or up to three years (part-time).

-- Number of Courses: 14 courses (36 US credits).
+• Number of Courses: 10 courses, a practicum and a thesis (36 US credits).

-- Attendance: Classes run Monday to Thursday, from 17:30-20:30.
+• Attendance: Classes run Monday to Thursday, from 17:30-20:30.
 Fridays are reserved for make-up classes and other academic activities, such as master classes, workshops, lectures, talks, etc.

-- Admission points: New students are admitted at the start of the fall, winter and spring terms.
+• Admission points: New students are admitted at the start of the fall, winter and spring terms.

-- NECHE Accreditation
+• NECHE Accreditation

-- Combine two fields of study, psychology and special education, for a holistic perspective
+• Combine two fields of study, psychology and special education, for a holistic perspective

-- Supervised field practicum in school settings
+• Supervised field practicum in school settings

-- Appropriate for education and psychology professionals
+• Appropriate for education and psychology professionals

 Required Courses

-- Theories of Learning and Human Development
+• Theories of Human Development and Learning

-- Child and Adolescent Psychological Assessment
+• Child and Adolescent Psychological Assessment

-- Child and Adolescent Therapeutic Interventions
+• Child and Adolescent Therapeutic Interventions

 Thesis